-In the Soviet years, Rustavi became the largest center of heavy industry, chemical and engineering industries.
-But after the collapse of the Soviet Union, the half of the enterprises was closed.
-Today the remaining part continues to work, and in the central streets a lot of cafes, restaurants and shops have been opened.
+In the Soviet years, Rustavi became the largest centre of heavy industry, chemical and engineering industries.
+But after the collapse of the Soviet Union, half of the enterprises were closed.
+Today the remaining part continues to work, and in the central streets, a lot of cafes, restaurants and shops have been opened.

 Rustavi is a green and cosy town; it is divided into two parts by River Kura – Dzveli Rustavi (Old Rustavi) and Akhali Rustavi (New Rustavi).
 There is nothing special to distinguish in its architecture: in the town dominate Soviet block building, as well as Stalin architecture.